alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 A Brief Introduction to Azure
 =============================

-A couple of videos to get an overview.
+A couple of links to get an overview.

 * https://docs.microsoft.com/en-gb/learn/modules/principles-cloud-computing/
 * https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/